changx03/baard/README.md

 ## Run experiments from terminal

-Under `./bash` folder, there are scripts for running the experiment.
+Under `./linux` folder, there are scripts for running the experiment on a Linux machine.